Public Art Projects

 Downtown Alton Mural Grant Program

-Alton Main Street and Jacoby Arts Center are excited to present a new Downtown Alton Mural Grant Program.
+Alton Main Street and Jacoby Arts Center are excited to present the Downtown Alton Mural Grant Program.
 This program is designed to assist property and business owners in the funding and implementation of murals and artwork for the purpose of creating a positive visual impact, stimulating private investment, and complementing other community development efforts, while tapping into community talent and investing in local artists.
+As funding becomes available, granting opportunities will be listed here!

 .